 The solar battery storage market in India is expected to develop rapidly by 2025 due to lowering prices, strong government backing, and rising energy security demands.
-As the country moves toward its big goal of 500 GW of green energy by 2030, the market is expected to hit 10 billion naira every year.
+As the country moves toward its ambitious goal of 500 GW of green energy by 2030, the market is expected to hit $10 billion annually.
 Because of this rise, 2025 is the best year for Indian homes to buy solar systems with storage.

 Solar battery storage systems collect excess energy from your solar panels during sunny hours and store it for later usage, power outages, or peak demand times.
 Installed solar panels seamlessly integrate with these systems, providing you with energy independence, cost savings, and a reliable backup power source.